Skip to main content

 Distance: 40 Pixels

 7. In the Layers panel, double–click on the name of Layer 1 and rename it blurry bg.
-Proper layer naming is essential for professional workflows, especially when collaborating with team members or revisiting projects months later.

 Spinning the Wheels

-2. Choose Select > Load Selection to access our pre-saved wheel selections.
+2. Choose Select > Load Selection.

 • Set Channel to front wheel.